Greatest Literature banner

 Upsetting Sherlock

-The Seven-Per-Cent Solution (1976): Director Herbert Ross; writer Nicholas Meyer; featuring Nicol Williamson, Robert Duvall, Alan Arkin, Vanessa Redgrave, Laurence Olivier, Charles Gray
+The Seven-Per-Cent Solution (1976): Film, 113 minutes; director Herbert Ross; writer Nicholas Meyer; featuring Nicol Williamson, Robert Duvall, Alan Arkin, Vanessa Redgrave, Laurence Olivier, Charles Gray

 So how about a look into the even more private parts of Sherlock's life: his haunting childhood, his adult drug addiction and what he really did those several years after he was supposedly killed by Moriarty at the Reichenbach Falls?